scottpham/nicar23-pdfs/README.md

 ## Extracting data from PDFs

-These are supplementary files and instructions for a workshop I'm teaching at NICAR 2023 in Nashville.
-I'll update the repo soon with slides and anything else people ask for during the session.
+These are supplementary files and instructions for a workshop I taught at NICAR 2023 in Nashville.
+If you attended, thanks for attending and keep in touch!

+scottgpham[at]gmail.com

+twitter: @scottpham

+### Files you need

 For now, simply download this whole repo.
 We'll use these PDFs for exercises during the workshop.